EmilienN/Data-Science-Portfolio/Projet -- SPEED DATING/README.md

 # Speed Dating

-## Description du challenge
+## Description of the challenge

-Nous allons commencer un nouveau projet de data visualisation et d'exploration.
-Votre but va être d'essayer de comprendre *l'amour* !
-C'est un sujet bien compliqué alors nous l'avons simplifié.
-Votre but va être plutôt de comprendre ce qu'il se passe durant un speed dating et surtout de comprendre ce qui va influencer l'obtention d'un **deuxième date**
+We will start a new data visualization and exploration project.
+Your goal will be to try to understand *love*!
+It's a very complicated subject so we've simplified it.
+Your goal will be to understand what happens during a speed dating and especially to understand what will influence the obtaining of a **second date**.

-Ceci est une compétition Kaggle sur laquelle vous pourrez trouver plus de détails ici :
+This is a Kaggle competition on which you can find more details here :

 [Speed Dating Dataset](https://www.kaggle.com/annavictoria/speed-dating-experiment#Speed%20Dating%20Data%20Key.doc)

-Prenez un peu de temps à lire la description du challenge et tentez de comprendre chacune des variables présentes dans le dataset.
-Aidez-vous pour cela du document : *Speed Dating - Description des variables.md*
+Take some time to read the description of the challenge and try to understand each of the variables in the dataset.
+Help yourself with this from the document : *Speed Dating - Description of variables.md*

-### Rendu
+### Rendered

-Pour réussir ce projet, vous devrez faire une analyse descriptive des principaux facteurs qui influencent le fait d'obtenir un deuxième rendez-vous.
+In order to be successful in this project, you will need to do a descriptive analysis of the main factors that influence getting a second appointment.